 Following the procedure, the patient will need to wear a compression stocking to help reduce bruising and tenderness, while also minimizing the possibility of blood clots forming.

-The patient may resume normal activities immediately, with the exception of air travel or prolonged sitting (such as a long car trip).
+The patient may resume normal activities immediately, except for air travel or prolonged sitting (such as a long car trip).
 Doctors want patients to remain active.
 Spending too much time in bed during the recovery period increases the chances of complications.

 What Are the Benefits of Endovenous Ablation?